balfieri/cordic/README.md

 Addition, subtraction, and multiplication are relatively easy tasks to implement in a computer chip.
 Divide, sqrt(), and other transcendental functions are challenging even when high precision is not required.
 CORDIC math makes it easy and cheap to implement these complicated math functions by using a simple sequence of shifts and adds.
-The only complication is that inputs need to be reduced to a small range of values, typically 0.0 ..
-2.0.
+The only complication is that inputs need to be reduced to a small range of values, typically -1 ..
+1, or -PI/4 ..
+PI/4.
 </p>

 <p>